LOtting/COG-01/nodejs/homework.md

-Homework
+# Homework
-22.01.2016

 1.)
-Follwow the REPL Driven Development (RDD) tutorial at the "interactive-mode.md" file.
+Follow the REPL Driven Development (RDD) tutorial at the "interactive-mode.md" file.

 Start at line "RDD stands for REPL Driven Development".
 Information about TDD and BDD is not important yet!